A Slightly Better Wife

 Year-Round Homeschooling offers flexibility and helps students adapt to the lifestyle of learning.
 It doesn't have to mean major burn out!
 And take a look at this gorgeous school room!

-I’ve had some reservations about year-round schooling, but after evaluating our progress I’ve realized it really does work well for our children’s education, and for our family’s lifestyle.
+I’ve had some reservations about year-round schooling, but after reflecting on our progress, I can see that it truly works well for our children’s education—and for our family’s lifestyle.

 Life happens.

-In our official years as homeschoolers I have always been most categorized as a “school at home” style, mimicking the public school and focusing heavily on boxed curriculum, worksheets, and lots of reading.
+In our official years as homeschoolers, I’ve mostly been a “school at home” mom—mimicking public school with boxed curriculum, worksheets, and lots of reading.
+I believe it’s healthy to have a plan and stick to it as closely as possible after preschool.

-As much as I adore the idea of unschooling, that really only flies here during preschool and kindergarten; those times are all about playing and exploring.
+I do adore the idea of unschooling, but here it only truly works in preschool and kindergarten, when learning is all about playing and exploring.

 Year-Round Homeschooling offers flexibility and helps students adapt to the lifestyle of learning.
 It doesn't have to mean major burn out!